rushil-ambati/track-driver-ai/docs/docs.md

   - Which sensors should I use?
     - Where on the car should they be?
 - Many scalable random permutations
-  - In simulation, it is possible to create just about any traffic scenario that a driver could encounter in the real world.
+  - In simulators, it is possible to create just about any traffic scenario that a driver could encounter in the real world.
   - Easy to obtain data sets, therefore also easier to train sufficiently accurate neural networks.
-This is particularly useful for data driven methods such as Machine Learning, since the machine can learn from a huge variety of driving scenarios.
+This is particularly useful for data-driven methods such as Machine Learning since the machine can learn from a huge variety of driving scenarios.
     - This training can even be done in parallel (with multiple simulations running at the same time), saving money.
   - Using simulation for this avoids the need for a fleet of cars on the road with safety drivers for long periods of time, saving money.
 - Provides easy interfaces and utilities for the perception and planning stages respectively.

-All of the above helps developers to both expand ODD and improve reliability in different unseen scenarios.
-It also allows easy identification of boundary cases for the ADS.
+All of the above helps developers to both expand the system’s ODD and improve reliability in different unseen scenarios.
+It also allows for easy identification of boundary cases for the ADS.

 #### Disadvantages

 Fundamentally, simulators are not the same as reality.
 This leads to residual risk, caused by the ‘Reality Gap’.
-This means that systems developed in simulation are not very easily ported to reality and retain its autonomy level.
+This means that systems developed in simulators are not easily ported to reality and retain their autonomy level.
 This is because:

 - Safety models are vastly different between simulation and real life.
 - The models of a simulator will not necessarily match up to reality, so the parameters in the ADS will require tuning to perform well on a physical vehicle.
 These models could include: